skiselev/micro_8088/README.md

 An optional ATF16V8/GAL16V8 SPLD (U16) allows using spare SRAM space for UMBs, and implements Flash ROM write access.
 The fuse maps for the SPLD are provided in [SPLD](SPLD) directory of this repository.
 The [SPLD/micro_8088_prod.jed](SPLD/micro_8088_prod.jed) fuse map should be used for production applications.

 ## Changes
+* Version 1.3
+  * Update silkscreen:
+    * SW2.3 - fix the description for the *ON* position
+    * Add a warning about installing either U14 or U16, but not both
+    * Update board version to 1.3
 * Version 1.2
   * Update silkscreen:
     * JP2 - change the default to *Closed*